PanderMusubi/afvalophaaldata/README.md

 ## 4 Maintenance

+Install Python 3 and the pandas package with:

+    sudo apt-get install python3-pandas

 ### 4.1 Postcodes and house numbers

 Dutch postcodes can be found with https://www.postcode.nl .
 Do not use house